 The same holds true for natural gas or propane as a utility.
 Natural gas is a combustible mixture of hydrocarbon gases, and in its pure form, it is colorless, shapeless, and odorless.
 The characteristic “rotten egg” odor we are used to is an odorant added by the utility company called mercaptan and is added as an aid in detecting leaks.

 Leaking natural gas may present hazards including:

-Some signs of a natural gas leak inside your home include the following:
+Some signs of a natural gas leak inside your home include:

-Some signs of a natural gas leak outside your home include the following:
+Some signs of a natural gas leak outside your home include:

 - Dead or discolored vegetation in an area that has otherwise healthy plants;

 - Dirt or dust that is blown out of a hole in the ground;

 Natural gas is not LPG (Liquefied Petroleum Gas).
 Natural gas is almost 40 times lighter than air but LPG gasses (e.g., propane) are heavier than air.
 As a result, propane gas will collect in low places, and natural gas will rise and collect in high places.